nc-minibbs/minibbs.us/content/index.md

 ## Importance

-The importance of this survey is ...
-TODO.

 The following visualizations shows trends for 4 of the 100+ species observed in over twenty years of our survey.
 As you can see,

-* species such as Wood Thrush have declined;
+* species such as Wood Thrush and Northern Bobwhite have declined;
 * species such as Eastern Bluebird have no obvious trend;
 * species such as Summer Tanager appearing to be increasing in abundance.